Sarah Fitz-Claridge, 2021

 If we have refused him something, and we see that his response is “disproportionate”, could it be that we have misjudged the situation, could what we have refused him be much more important to him than we thought?
 Then let us reconsider our decision in the light of this new discovery: will he catch a horrible disease if he has his bath tomorrow instead of today?
 Will the world come to an end if we wait until his favourite cartoon is over before going for a walk?
 Will he freeze to death if he doesn’t wear a coat?

 How about if he merely disagrees?
+(But it is quite unusual for a book aimed at parents to suggest that we ask ourselves whether we might be mistaken.)
 And again, how does it sound when we reword it to be advice for wives re dealing with their husbands?

 “If we have refused him something, and we see that his response is ‘disproportionate’, could it be that we have misjudged the situation, could what we have refused him be much more important to him than we thought?
 Then let us reconsider our decision in the light of this new discovery.”

-In other words, there is still paternalism in his view of children.
+In other words, there is still paternalism in the author’s view of children.
 The parent is still in charge.
+It is still the parent’s decision.
 This is not taking children seriously.

 If in the end we decide not to give in; if he has to go to school, finish his homework, turn the TV off this instant, will we be able to exercise our authority without being overbearing, to give orders without resorting to shouts or threats, to tolerate our child’s frustration and accept that he obeys us grudgingly, not with a big smile on his face, like the good little boys and girls in the movies?
 It is well known that Napoleon’s grenadiers “grumbled and followed him faithfully”; even he couldn’t force them to obey without complaining.

 How about not exercising authority over our child?
 Do we want our child to grow up to be a serf or someone who obeys the gang leader?
+How about viewing our children as equal, sovereign beings instead of inferiors needing to be moulded and shaped by us?
 And again, look at how it looks when we reword it as follows, as advice for husbands with respect to their wives:

 “If in the end we decide not to give in; if she has to go to work, finish her housework, turn the TV off this instant, will we be able to exercise our authority without being overbearing, to give orders without resorting to shouts or threats, to tolerate our wife’s frustration and accept that she obeys us grudgingly, not with a big smile on her face, like the Stepford Wives in the movie?
 It is well known that Napoleon’s grenadiers ‘grumbled and followed him faithfully’; even he couldn’t force them to obey without complaining.”

-In short, he doesn’t have the philosophy, doesn’t quite take children seriously as persons, is still viewing children through the lens of paternalism, and he seems to have a romantic vision about animals, tribes and our ancestors, etc. However, most of what he says with respect to babies (apart from when his romanticising the ‘natural’/primitive gets in the way) is aimed at helping readers how to treat babies kindly – so despite my criticisms I do very much recommend this book for anyone having a baby.
+In short, Carlos González does not have the philosophy, does not quite take children seriously as persons, and is still viewing children through the lens of paternalism.
+However, most of what he says with respect to babies (apart from when his romanticising the ‘natural’/primitive gets in the way) is aimed at showing readers how to treat babies kindly – so despite my criticisms I do very much recommend this book for anyone having a baby.
+Indeed, I wish I myself had had this book when I was pregnant with my first child.
+There are mistakes I made early in my first child’s life that I would not have made had I had this book.